grayTurtle01/recipes/README.md

   - This isn't the pizza App
   - This platform is designed to help people to eat better
   - This app can save delicious recipes
+  - This application use 7 models
+  - Some models use ForeignKeys

 # How to Run Application